 - Any dog that bites another dog, person, or handler will not be permitted to race.

 - Judging Officials’ rulings are final.
 Attempts to argue with Judging Official or Event Coordinators will result in removal from the event.

 Have a great time!
 Live Long & Run Strong!

 Check in and day of registrations will start at noon on race day, Sunday, October 14th.
 All participants must be registered by 2:00 pm on race day and checked in by 2:30 pm.
 We cannot guarantee a spot if you are not checked in by 2:30 pm but we will do our best to accommodate late check ins.

 Registration closes at 2:00 pm.
 All pre-registered dogs must check in by 2:30 pm.

 You will be told and given a piece of paper with your heat group/number written down at check in.

 An announcer will call two heats: the one about the race and the one that is “on-deck” by owner/dog name.
 Please listen attentively!
 Each heat will only be called twice and races move quickly!
 We will also write the current heat on a white board held by a volunteer.

 Judge’s stand near the finish line and call the dogs that cross the finish line first, second, and third.
 All judge’s rulings are final.
-There are no finish line photographers so there is not footage to review, unless… Are you a photographer who wants to volunteer to capture a “photo finish?”
-Send us an email.

 You are welcome to cool down in the registration tent where water will be provided for dogs or hang out in the general spectator area.
 While we encourage you to watch and cheer on other races, you may roam as much as you wish before and after your race but please keep in mind each heat will only be called twice.
 Remember, races move quickly!
 It’s not an exact science but we approximate each run to take about 7 minutes (includes rounding people up and clearing the track.)